 “At the end of the workday everyone ought to stay at home, and anyone found on the street after nightfall should be considered suspect of plotting evil.”

 André Gorz, 1973

-The photographic series Nocturnes started in 2003 as a nighttime journey in and around the Athens city center, where I was born; a place familiar through memories, experiences, images and wanderings.
-As a “subjective viewer” I opted to photograph at night, since it is for me the only time when I feel the city’s breath up my neck, while I walk around the empty streets, listening to the noises from peoples’ windows or casually talking to strangers.
+The photographic series Nocturnes started in 2003 as a nighttime journey in and around the Athens city center; a place familiar through memories, experiences, images and wanderings.
+As a “subjective viewer” I opted to photograph at night, since it is the only time when I feel the city’s breath up my neck while I walk around the empty streets listening to the noises from peoples’ windows or casually talking to strangers.

 Using long exposure times, I record the city in a way that the human eye can never capture.
 The light in Nocturnes is not the Renaissance light- a tool of logic for the creation of perspectival or illusionist space – but the light of imagination, of the senses, a light that compresses and transforms architectural space according to its whims.
-In my photographs the decisive moment becomes condensed time.
+In the series Nocturnes the decisive moment becomes condensed time.